AshkanArabim/newsbridge/README.md

 that makes you more comfortable.

 ## Supported languages
-Input languages / languages of your sources (([source](https://ollama.com/library/llama3.2))):

-Note that even though Llama 3.3 doesn't expand this list, it performs much better on the "unsupported" languages, such as Persian.
+### Source languages (languages in which news articles are written)
+Your choice of LLM is the main bottleneck for your source languages.
+Smarter LLMs have less of a risk of outputting garbage, and support more languages.

+- Self-hosted Llama 3.2 (default):
   - English
   - German
   - French
   - Italian
   - Portuguese
   - Hindi
   - Spanish
   - Thai
+- Gemini 2.0 (requires an API key), Llama 3.1 (self-hosted), or Llama 3.3 (self-hosted):
+  - So far, ANY language!!
+Open an issue if you find that some niche input language causes issues.

-Output languages / language of the output audio (union of [Llama 3.2 languages](https://ollama.com/library/llama3.2) and [XTTS v2 languages](https://coqui-tts.readthedocs.io/en/latest/models/xtts.html#languages)):
+### Output languages (language of the output audio):
+This is essentially the intersection of [Llama 3.2 languages](https://ollama.com/library/llama3.2) and [XTTS v2 languages](https://coqui-tts.readthedocs.io/en/latest/models/xtts.html#languages):
 - English
 - German
 - French